UPDATED 05-11-2019 | WRITTEN BY MOLLY

 You can't help but say "awww" as they captivate you with one of their sweet and innocent poses.
 With just a slight tilt of their little heads and a glimpse of their smiling eyes, and you're hooked.

-Having three Shih Tzu, my personal opinion is that they are the best choice of all the small breed of dogs.
+Having three Shih Tzu, my personal opinion is that they are the best choice of all the small dog breeds.

-Yet, they may not be for everyone as they can be a high maintenance dog when it comes to grooming.
+Yet, they may not be for everyone as they can be pretty high maintenance dog when it comes to grooming.

 Whenever choosing a dog to live with, it's important to know what you're getting into.